breadwallet/breadwallet-ios/README.md

 ---

-**Bread** is open source and available under the terms of the MIT license.
+**BRD** is open source and available under the terms of the MIT license.

 Source code is available at https://github.com/breadwallet